 As the pet parent, it’s up to you to know the difference.

-Here are some signs that your pet hates costumes:
+Here are some signs that your dog or cat hates wearing costumes:

 1. They keep trying to take it off

 If you notice your pet trying to get the item off — whether by pawing at it or chewing it — it’s time to help them get out of it.

 2. They appear restless or are unable to move their body or limbs in ways they normally do

 According to Dr. Tu, “some cats will walk around slinked down when they have clothes on, or fall over and become ‘immobile’ because they do not like the sensation of the clothing item.”

 3. They display body language or signs consistent with fear, anxiety, stress

 For example, you might notice your pet yawning or air licking.
 They might have their ears pinned back or brows furrowed, or they may even pant or have wide eyes.

 If you see any of these signs, get your pet out of that item ASAP and don’t try to put it on again.